 PHS 756 Special Topics in Public Health (1-2 Hours) This course enables students to pursue a topic or project of their choice in Public Health, such as health disparities, prevalent illnesses in Mississippi and the US, e.g., diabetes and obesity, HIV/AIDS, cardiovascular ailments, and stroke; international health systems; interventional studies in public health; and tropical diseases, e.g., leprosy, onchoceriasis, trypansosomiasis, malaria, and yellow fever.
-The course provides Dr.PH students additional research methods training and skills in their public health concentration.
-Consent of the department chair required.
+The course provides Dr.PH student's additional research methods training and skills in their public health concentration.
+Consent of the program executive director required.